kkinnebrew/orangeui.sugar/README.md

 orangeui.sugar
 ==============

-An Espresso Sugar for OrangeUI
+An Espresso Sugar for OrangeUI.
+This sugar extends the default Javascript Espresso Sugar.